-I returned in 2018 to attend the World’s Biggest Drag Race at Lucas Oil Stadium, and again in 2019 to lead a writing workshop in conjunction with Visit Hendricks County and Midwest Travel Network.
+I returned in 2018 to attend the World’s Biggest Drag Race at Lucas Oil Raceway, and again in 2019 to lead a writing workshop in conjunction with Visit Hendricks County and Midwest Travel Network.

 With each visit, I discover more reasons to return.
 Hop on, and I’ll show you how to be a Local Tourist in Hendricks County.

 There may be affiliate links in this post, which means we may get a small commission.
 It’s at no extra cost to you and helps keep TLT free.
 Everybody wins!